Implementing Hosted Pages

 Token Expiration

-A JWT token expires if either of the following are true:
+The BlueSnap JWT token expires if either of the following are true:

-If the default expiration period is not sufficient, you can set a custom expiration period with the expH payment parameter in the request body.
-This parameter accepts an integer that defines the number of hours until the JWT expires.
+If the default expiration period is not sufficient, you can set a custom expiration period with the expH payment parameter.
+This parameter accepts an integer that specifies the number of hours that the JWT expires after you create it.
 For example, "exph": 10 means that the JWT expires 10 hours after it is created.
-This property accepts up to 8,760 hours (1 year).
-If you attempt to send this parameter in your request and it is not successful, you can speak with your implementation manager or contact merchant support for privileges to set a custom expiration period.
+This property accepts up to 8,760 hours (one year).
+Setting a custom token expiration period requires special privileges.
+If you cannot successfully send expH in a token request, speak with your implementation manager or contact merchant support.

 The following request snippet creates a JWT token that expires after 10 hours: